reduce-algebra/homebrew-reduce-algebra/README.md

   programming language. **REDUCE** has a long and distinguished place in the history of computer algebra systems.

-* Only macOS is supported at this time.
+* Only macOS is supported by the tap at this time.
   Linux support is planned for a future update.

 ## Stable Packge